TomiokaH01/fMSX3DS/Readme.txt

 then, choose "[Option]" item in the fMSX3DS system menu, and change option item "<Graphic Setting/Use 3D Stereoscopic> to select stereoscopic 3D mode.
  Currently,you can select only anaglyph 3D and anaglyph 3D(Color) for now.

+V9990:
+Some homebrew game/app requires V9990 or ites clones(GFX9000 etc).
+To use that, Chose "[Option]" item in the fMSX3DS system menu, and enable the "Use V9990" option item.

 MSX0:
 MSX0 is new offical MSX project start at 2023.